 - Under the Consumer Option, we pay 100% for the preventive care services listed in this Section as long as you use a PPO provider.
 Non-PPO preventive care is not covered.
-For all other covered expenses, please see pages 35-68 Traditional medical coverage. - The Consumer Option calendar year deductible does not apply to PPO preventive care benefits. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+For all other covered expenses, please see pages 38-72 Traditional medical coverage. - The Consumer Option calendar year deductible does not apply to PPO preventive care benefits. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.

-Benefits description You pay Preventive care, adult Routine physical examination - one per calendar year for members age 18 and older, limited to: Nothing Patient history and risk assessment Basic metabolic panel General health panel Note: Please contact us to obtain information on the specific tests covered under this benefit.
-Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) Nothing Routine screenings, including related office visits, limited to: Nothing • Mammogram for women age 35 and older: From age 35 to 39 - one during this five year period At age 40 and older - one every calendar year • Pap smear - one per calendar year • HPV (human papillomavirus) test - one per calendar year • Prostate Specific Antigen (PSA) test - one per calendar year for men age 40 and older Colorectal cancer screenings: Fecal occult blood (stool) test - one per calendar year for members age 40 and older Screening sigmoidoscopy - one every two consecutive calendar years for members age 50 and older Colonoscopy - one every 10 years for members age 50 and older Note: Expenses for related anesthesia and outpatient facility services are covered under this benefit. • Blood Cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members Chlamydial infection screening Osteoporosis screening (bone density study) one every two consecutive calendar years for members age 50 and older • Abdominal aortic aneurysm screening - one per lifetime for men age 65 to 75 Routine hearing exam and testing - one per calendar year Nothing
+Benefits description You pay 1 ou pay Preventive care, adult Routine physical examination - one per calendar year for members age 18 and older, limited to: Nothing Patient history and risk assessment Basic metabolic panel General health panel Note: Please contact us to obtain information on the specific tests covered under this benefit.
+Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) Nothing Flu vaccines obtained from a participating flu vaccine network pharmacy Nothing To find a participating flu vaccine network pharmacy, visit our Web site at www.mhbp.com or call us at 1-800-694-9901.
+Routine screenings, including related office visits, limited to: Nothing • Mammogram for women age 35 and older: From age 35 to 39 - one during this five year period At age 40 and older - one every calendar year • HPV (human papillomavirus) test - one per calendar year • Prostate specific antigen (PSA) test - one per calendar year for men age 40 and older Colorectal cancer screenings: Fecal occult blood (stool) test - one per calendar year for members age 40 and older Screening sigmoidoscopy - one every two consecutive calendar years for members age 50 and older Colonoscopy - one every 10 years for members age 50 and older Note: Expenses for related anesthesia and outpatient facility services are covered under this benefit. • Blood cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members Chlamydial infection screening • Osteoporosis screening (bone density study) - one every two consecutive calendar years for members age 50 and older • Abdominal aortic aneurysm screening - one per lifetime for men age 65 to 75